AshLaw96/fit-track/README.md

 ### WhiteNoise

-This project uses the [WhiteNoise](https://whitenoise.readthedocs.io/en/latest/) to aid with static files temporarily hosted on the live Heroku site.
+This project uses the [WhiteNoise](https://whitenoise.readthedocs.io/en/latest/) to aid with static files temporarily hosted on the live Render site.

 To include WhiteNoise in your own projects: